SUSE/log-analysis/logstash/README.md

 The file pathes within init.sls depend on this.
 Feel free to change this as you see fit.

+### Dependencies

+Logstash needs access to Elasticsearch.
+This dependency is explicit in the salt state.
+If you're not running Elasticsearch from the provided Dockerfile, please adapt ``salt/init.sls`` accordingly.

 ## Node name

 Check ``init.sls`` and ``config/elasticsearch.yml`` for the node name.